Variational Quantum Algorithms: Basic concepts and tools

-{\it Ansatz expressibility.} Given the wide range of ansatze one can employ, a relevant question is whether a given architecture can prepare a target state by optimizing its parameters.
+Given the wide range of ansatzes one can use, a relevant question is whether a given architecture can prepare a target state by optimizing its parameters.
 In this sense, there are different ways to judge the quality of an ansatz~\cite{sim2019expressibility} by considering two different notions: the expressibility and the entangling capability of an ansatz.
 An ansatz is expressible if the circuit can be used to uniformly explore the entire space of quantum states.
 Thus one way to quantify the expressibility of an ansatz $U(\vec{\theta})$ is to compare the distribution of states obtained from $U(\vec{\theta})$ to the maximally expressive uniform (Haar) distribution of states $U_{\rm Haar}$.
-Motivated by this line of thought, the expressibility of a circuit is measured by~\cite{sim2019expressibility} $|| A^{(t)} ||_{2}$, where
+Motivated by this line of thought, the expressibility of a circuit is measured by~\cite{sim2019expressibility} $|| A^{(t)} ||$, where

-Other expressibility measures can be considered as well~\cite{sim2019expressibility}, and the expressibility of different ansatze is investigated further in~\cite{nakaji2020expressibility}.
-We remark that Ref.~\cite{sim2019expressibility} also introduced a measure of entangling capability for ansatze, which quantifies the average entanglement of states produced from randomly sampling the circuit parameters $\vec{\theta}$.
+Other expressibility measures can be considered as well~\cite{sim2019expressibility}, and the expressibility of different ansatzes was investigated further in Ref.~\cite{nakaji2020expressibility}.
+Ref.~\cite{sim2019expressibility} also introduced a measure of entangling capability for ansatzes, which quantifies the average entanglement of states produced from randomly sampling the circuit parameters $\vec{\theta}$.

+Quantifying expressibility for particular ansatzes is an active area of research~\cite{sim2019expressibility,nakaji2020expressibility,schuld2020effect,abbas2020power,holmes2021connecting}, with certain quantum architectures exhibiting higher expressibility (according to certain measures) relative to classical architectures~\cite{abbas2020power}.